Adela of Ponthieu, Countess of Surrey

 Adela of Ponthieu (c.
 1110 – 10 October 1174), also known as Ela, was the daughter of William III, Count of Ponthieu and Helie of Burgundy.
 She became Countess of Surrey, then Countess of Salisbury, by marriage.

 Early life

 Adela was born about 1110 and was the daughter of William III, Count of Ponthieu, also seigneur de Montgomery, and Helie of Burgundy.
 The Gesta Normannorum Ducum records that she had three brothers and a sister.

-Her paternal grandparents were Robert II of Bellême and Agnes, Countess of Ponthieu.
+Adela's paternal grandparents were Robert II of Bellême and Agnes, Countess of Ponthieu.
 Her maternal grandparents were Odo I, Duke of Burgundy and Sibylla of Burgundy, Duchess of Burgundy.

 Marriages and issue

 Adela firstly married William de Warenne, 3rd Earl of Surrey.

-They had one daughter and sole heiress:
+William and Adela had one daughter and sole heiress: